neilburd/ExpressBeerApi/README.md

 ## Step 4 - Test!

 Use Postman or cURL to make requests to the api.
 If you are console logging, check the server output.
 For `GET` requests, you can use the browser.

+For POSTing data, make sure you are using `x-www-form-urlencoded`

+Namespacing form data can be achieved by typing beer[name] as a key, for example.
+Then you have access to `req.body.beer`.

 ## Bonus: Deploy to Heroku